jomjol/AI-on-the-edge-device/README.md

 **General remark:** Beside the `firmware.bin`, typically also the content of `/html` needs to be updated!

-##### Rolling - (2020-12-06)
+##### 5.0.0 Setup Modus - (2020-12-06)

-* Update of the initial setup routine
+* Implementation of intial setup modus for fresh installation
-* frequent time synchronization

-2020-12-04

-* Implementation of a setup modus at the beginning of a new installation.
-It guides the user through a check of the parameters and setting and disables at the end automatically.
-  Special modus is entered if `SetupMode=true` in section `[System]`
-* Bug fix: wrong rounding in case of no analog counters and decimal shift

-2020-12-03

-* Move source code to `/main` to full compatibility between pure ESP-IDF and Platformio w/ espressif
+* Code restructuring (full compatibility between pure ESP-IDF and Platformio w/ espressif)

-* based on Main v4.1.1 (2020-12-02)

 ##### 4.1.1 Configuration editor - (2020-12-02)